AnjaliBunga/Learning-Python-DSA-Zero-to-Mastery/README.md

 ---

-## 🧠 How to Use This Repository
+## How to Use This Repository

-Each topic includes:

-- Concepts to learn
-- A **real-world practice task / mini project**
-- Common beginner mistakes
-- GitHub practice expectations

-### 📌 Mandatory Rule
+- Each folder = **one main concept**
+- Folder names follow the roadmap order
-Every topic folder must contain:
+- Every folder must contain:
-1. Python source code (`.py`)
+  - Python code (`.py`)
-2. A `README.md` explaining:
+  - A `README.md` explaining:
-	- What problem the code solves
+    - What the concept is
-	- Why this approach was chosen
+    - Why it matters
-	- Common mistakes avoided
+    - How your code works
-	- Time & space complexity (for DSA topics)
+    - Time & space complexity where applicable
+- You move forward **only after**:
+  - Writing code without copy-pasting
+  - Explaining your solution clearly in README
+  - Handling edge cases

+If you cannot explain it, you do not know it.

 ---